kratisto/docs/pages/bare_metal_cloud/dedicated_servers/antispam_best_practices/guide.en-gb.md

 ### In case of false positives

-In some cases, the spam alert may be a false positive.
+In some cases, the anti-spam alert may be a false positive.
 If you have checked and found that the **Message-ID** comes from a legitimate e-mail, then you must ensure that your e-mails comply with the [RFC](#rfc) and the [Best Practices](#bestpractices) indicated below.

 #### RFC <a name="rfc"></a>